bduggan/raku-slang-comments/README.md

     for 1..10 {  #= ### calculating ...
       do-something-complicated;
     }

+If you end your comment with three of the same character, those will be used in the hash mark instead of a '#'.

 To turn off the diagnostics, just don't "use" the module, For instance, comment it out, like so: